aspirepress/AspireUpdate/README.md

 If no API key is supplied, the API key is omitted.

+The plugin settings screen shows the core plugin settings.
+To enable an advanced mode for the plugin settings, add "&advanced=true" query parameter to the plugin settings page URL.
 ## Debugging

 The plugin supports debugging.
 To enable debugging, define the `AP_UPDATER_DEBUG` constant in your `wp-config.php` file.